 Unpaid refund - You can qualify for this program if your school did not pay a tuition refund which was required under federal law.
 You can be eligible regardless of whether the school is open or closed.

-Spouses or parents of 9/11/01 victims - If you are a spouse of a public servant or spouse/child of a victim who died or was permanently disabled due to the terrorist attacks on September 11, 2001, then you can be eligible for loan discharge.
+Spouses or parents of 9/11/01 victims - If you are a spouse of a public servant or spouse/child of a victim who died or was permanently disabled due to the terrorist attacks on September 11, 2001, then you can be eligible for a loan discharge.

 Still in school?

-You don’t have to make payments while you are still in school but FedLoan provides you with the tools to stay informed from loan balances to interest accrued.
+You don’t have to make payments while you are still in school, but FedLoan provides you with the tools to stay informed, from loan balances to interest accrued.

 You can get instant access to the loan details through your account access.
 FedLoan can help verify enrollment if the student has received a bill while still in school.